 A BOP can include other coverages that vary from industry to industry and one insurance company to the next.
-An agent can help navigate coverage solutions and determine the best types for your barber shop.
+An agent can help navigate coverage solutions and determine the best type of business insurance for your barbershop.

-- Employee dishonesty coverage: This coverage provides protection for your business if an employee were to steal products, equipment, or money from you.
-The insurance company can compensate you for the loss
+Employee dishonesty coverage provides protection for your business if an employee were to steal products, equipment, or money from you.
+The insurance company can compensate you for the loss to your barbershop business.

-- Employment Practices Liability Insurance: This insurance protects business owners and managers if accused of harassment, discrimination, wrongful termination, etc. It can cover the cost of a lawsuit, including providing representation, covering legal fees, and paying settlements.
+Employment Practices Liability Insurance is a business insurance that protects barbershop owners and managers if accused of harassment, discrimination, wrongful termination, etc. It can cover the cost of a lawsuit, including providing representation, covering legal fees, and paying settlements.

 If an expensive hairdryer or other equipment breaks down due to a mechanical error or power surge, it falls under equipment breakdown coverage.
 Some general liability policies include this coverage.
 If your insurance company doesn't include it, consider adding this coverage.

 Any company that handles and stores client information may want to protect their customer's best interests by protecting their data.
-Cyber liability coverage can pay for a client's credit monitoring if a breach occurs.
+Cyber liability insurance can pay for a client's credit monitoring if a data breach occurs.
 It can also help cover the cost to notify them of a breach.

 How Much Does Barber Insurance Cost?

-Barbers may pay between as low as $159 per year, and on average $500–$700 a year for a $1 million general liability insurance policy.
+Barbers may pay between as low as $159 per year, and on average $500–$700 a year for a $1 million general liability policy.
 But the average numbers don't tell the whole story.
-Insurance companies base their rates on numerous factors, including:
+Insurance companies base their rates on several factors, including:

 - Your claims history (lower is better)